-- The act of engaging in sexual behaviors with another person—such as oral, anal or vaginal intercourse.
+- The act of engaging in sexual activities with another person—such as oral, anal, or vaginal intercourse.

 Sex Toy: Any device, such as a dildo or vibrator, that is created and used for sexual pleasure.
 They are usually only available for purchase by people ages 18 and older.

-Sexism: Discrimination based on biological sex or gender, specifically discrimination against women; attitudes, conditions, or behaviors that promote stereotyping of social roles based on real or perceived gender.
+Sexism: Discrimination based on biological sex or gender, specifically discrimination against women.
+These are attitudes, conditions, or behaviors that promote stereotyping of social roles based on real or perceived gender.

 Sexual Abuse: Sexual touching or behaviors that are unwanted, including rape, touching another person’s breasts or genitals and more.
 Sexual abuse is illegal.

-Sexual Assault: Using force to engage in a sexual behavior (such as kissing, touching, oral, anal or vaginal intercourse) with another person when that person has not consented.
-It is illegal.
+Sexual Assault: Using force to engage in sexual activities (such as kissing, touching, oral, anal, or vaginal intercourse) with another person when that person has not consented.
+Sexual assault is illegal.

 Sexual Intercourse: Typically, when people say sexual intercourse they mean when a penis is inserted into a vagina.
 But sexual intercourse can mean other kinds of intercourse too, like oral or anal intercourse between people of all different genders and orientations.

-Sexual Orientation: A term to describe the gender or genders of the people to whom one is attracted physically and romantically.
+Sexual Orientation: A person’s sexual identity.
+It defines or communicates the gender of the people that you are romantically or sexually attracted to in relation to your own gender.
 Typical words people use to describe sexual orientation are bisexual, gay, lesbian, heterosexual or queer.

 Sexual Education: Classes and workshops that teach about sexuality and sexual health.
 Sexual education usually refers to classes that take place in a school rather than in a youth group or organization.